LKlinke/Prodigy/README.md

-Please note: This file is best viewed with a markdown editor.

 # prodigy: PRObability DIstributions via GeneratingfunctionologY

 prodigy is a prototypical tool for the analysis of probabilistic non-negative integer programs with `while`-loops.
 It is based on (probability) generating functions.